PaquitoSoft/JSQA/README.md

 ![Screenshot](https://github.com/PaquitoSoft/JSQA/raw/master/sample_image.png)

-It also uses the outstanding [Socket.io](http://socket.io/) library to push changes from the server to the client so they don't have to refresh the web page to see new analisys results.
+It also uses the outstanding [Socket.io](http://socket.io/) library to push changes from the server to the client so they don't have to refresh the web page to see new analysis results.

 How to use
 ==========